sawfiz/rock_paper_scissors/README.md

 #### Revisit the project in 2022-10
 - Add responsiveness
 - Add dialog/modal
+#### Revisit the project in 2022-11
+- Add further responsiveness in text size, flex-wrap, image size
+- Hide scroll bar but keep the scrolling function

 ### JS
 #### Original version created in 2022-09